 Temperature and Humidity

-In most areas of the US, bloodflowers are treated as annuals, although they are evergreen perennials in tropical climates.
+In most areas of the United States, bloodflowers are treated as annuals, although they are evergreen perennials in tropical climates.
 They are hardy in zones 8a to 11 and remain evergreen to zone 9b.
 Bloodflowers can tolerate both humid and dry environments but thrive with added moisture.

 Bloodflowers do not require regular fertilizing as they can tolerate poor, nutrient-deficient soils well.
 If you are starting your bloodflowers from seeds, you may wish to fertilize the seedlings once they have become established to give them a boost at the beginning of the growing season, but this is not necessary.